eth-events/readthedocs/elastic/tutorials/query.rst

   }

-The ``"sort"`` parameter outside of the ``"query"`` nesting tells eth.events which field should be used for sorting.
+The ``"sort"`` parameter outside of the ``"query"`` nesting tells anyblock.tools which field should be used for sorting.

 We specify the ``.num`` attribute of the ``blockNumber``, because we want the integer representation and not a hex encoding.